Hamburg, Germany Sightseeing Tips: Best Things To Do In 2023

 Where To Stay in Hamburg

 The best place to stay in Hamburg is the city center so you can be close to all the must-see spots and destinations.
-Depending on where you stay downtown, you can easily walk to multiple sites.
+Depending on where you stay downtown, you can easily walk to multiple sights on our list below.

 Here are a few hotel recommendations:

-• Hotel Senator Hamburg – Located near top destinations and Alster Lake in the lively district of St. Georg.
+• Hotel Senator Hamburg – Located near top destinations and the Alster Lake in the lively district of St. Georg.
 Simple and comfortable rooms feature all the classic amenities, and some with balconies.
-Click here to check availability and price!
+Click here to check availability and price.

 For even more options, read our full accommodation guide on where to stay in Hamburg.